Botulinum Toxin or Botox

 - Forehead wrinkles

-- Glabellar wrinkles (frown lines)
+- Glabellar lines (frown lines)

 - Wrinkles at the corners of the eyes (crow's feet)